dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     *   -   **Seats Occupied**
-        -   A seat is considered to be occupied once an invitation has been
         -   A seat is considered to be occupied once an invitation has been sent.

             The number of members in a project at any one time cannot exceed